Mom Core and Control Β· Thrive Family

 Sources: APTA Section on Women's Health, American College of Obstetricians and Gynecologists (ACOG) postpartum guidelines.

-Every member is screened by Dr. Molly Sifflard, DPT, before training.
-Diastasis, pelvic floor, C-section, and SI joint issues all get accounted for in your programming.
+Dr. Molly Sifflard, DPT, runs every session herself and screens every member before the first Friday.
+Diastasis, pelvic floor, C-section, and SI joint issues are all accounted for in the programming.

 Core restoration first